 I got in touch with some travel and hiking bloggers I know to get their opinion on what some of their favourite hikes are, to give you some ideas for your own hiking.

 This is what they had to say.

-Some of the Best Hikes in the World
+Some of the Best Hiking Trails in the World

 One of the best hiking places we have ever been to is Zhangjiajie – a town located in Hunan province in China.
 Here you can hike probably the most beautiful mountains in the world where the Avatar movie was filmed.

 Although the hike we did here was truly unforgettable for the sake of stunning views, it was a long and challenging experience for both of use.
 You have to work hard to be welcomed to the world of Pandora but we know one thing for sure – it was so worth it!

 The Great Ocean Road is one of Australia’s most famous attractions; however have you considered walking it?!

 The Great Ocean Walk allows those with an enthusiasm for hiking an opportunity to venture to parts of the area where the road doesn’t lead.